kostaskougios/terminal21-restapi/Readme.md

 Scala terminal apps for the 21st century.

 Terminal 21 is a library and server that give scala command line programs (i.e. scala-cli scripts) the ability to easily create web user interface (which is based on react and components like chakra etc).
+This interfaces can display information but also react to onClick and onChange events, all which will be handled in the scala code.
 See a couple of quick presentations of what can be done at the [terminal 21 youtube channel](https://www.youtube.com/@terminal21-gf1oh/videos).

 For scala 3 and jdk21 or better.
 If you have scala-cli installed, you won't need to download scala 3 or jdk21, see below for instructions on how to quickly start with terminal21.